dmis-lab/bc7-chem-id/README.md

 }
 ```

-Also, please note that appropriate references must be cited when using the NLMChem corpus or pre-trained language models, or citing BC7 challenge results, etc.
+Our code was written based on the code base provided in the challenge website (**[link](https://biocreative.bioinformatics.udel.edu/tasks/biocreative-vii/track-2/)**).
+Also, it should be noted that appropriate references must be cited when using the NLMChem corpus or pre-trained language models, or citing BC7 challenge results, etc.

 ## Contact
 Please contact `hyunjae-kim@korea.ac.kr` if you have any!